 This is our shortest version of our Trans Siberian railroad tours but it covers some of the most interesting cities.
 The trip begins in Moscow, the capital of Russia, then continues on to Yekaterinburg, located in the Ural Mountains and at the edge of Siberia.
 The tour ends on the shores of Lake Baikal.

 The Trans-Siberian Express is the longest train journey in the world.
 The route takes you from ancient Russian cities through deep forests and breathtaking mountains to Siberian outposts and into Asia.
 You will visit Buddhist temples, Lake Baikal, the Ural Mountains, Vladivostok or Beijing.
 Express to Russia is a specialist in travel for individuals and small groups along the route.
-We will make sure that you have an unforgettable journey on this incredible adventure by train.
+We will make sure that you have an unforgettable journey on this incredible adventure.
 Choose basic packages below or contact us to arrange your own custom travel.

 Our Russian tours are offered as land only where you arrange your own airfare and we meet you at the airport and handle everything else.
 You can easily book the discount tickets yourself through our own discount internet ticket office.
-The airline tickets we offer are the cheapest available on the web.
 Please browse our discount air tickets section to learn more.

 Click to learn more about the history of the Trans-Siberian Railway.

-If you are a Facebook user, we invite you to become a fan of our company on Facebook and read Russian news and travel stories.
-On this page, you can also learn more about our tours, get special offers and read reviews from our past customers.
+We invite you to become a fan of our company on Facebook and read Russian news and travel stories.
 To become a fan, click here.

-We also just launched our own Russian Travel, Culture and Literature Club on Facebook.
+Join our own Russian Travel, Culture and Literature Club on Facebook.
 The club was created to be a place for everyone with an interest in Russia to get to know each other and share experiences, stories, pictures and advice.
-Here you will also learn about interesting events taking place in Russia, lectures on Russian culture, Russian language lessons with native speakers and more.
 To join our club, please follow this link.